Bedford Stuyvesant Restoration Corporation: Planning and design

 Mayor John Lindsay and the senior senator from New York, Jacob Javits, both Republicans.
 He also earned corporate support from Thomas Watson Jr. of IBM, William S. Paley of CBS, investment banker André Meyer, and former Secretary of Treasury C. Douglas Dillon.
 Only David Rockefeller declined to support the project.

 By October, Kennedy, his staff, and community leaders had resolved to launch a community development corporation for the near-entirety of the ghetto of Bedford–Stuyvesant.
 Kennedy later said, "An effort in one problem area is almost worthless.
 A program for housing, without simultaneous programs for jobs, education, welfare reform, health, and economic development cannot succeed.
 The whole community must be involved as a whole."
 Initial plans included coordinated programs for the creation of jobs, housing renovation and rehabilitation, improved health sanitation, and recreation facilities, the construction of two "super blocks," the conversion of the abandoned Sheffield Farms milk-bottling plant into a town hall and community center, a mortgage consortium to provide subsidized loans for homeowners, the founding of a private work-study community college for dropouts, and a public campaign to convince corporations to invest in industry in the neighborhood.

-A few days before the project was going to publicly unveiled, Kennedy said "I'm not at all sure this is going to work.
+A few days before the project was going to be publicly unveiled, Kennedy said "I'm not at all sure this is going to work.
 But it's going to test some new ideas, some new ways of doing this, that are different from the government's.
 Even if we fail, we'll have learned something.
 But more important than that, something has to be done.
 People like myself can't go around making nice speeches all the time.
 We can't just keep raising expectations.
 We have to do some damn hard work, too."